-Cardiopulmonary resuscitation (CPR) is a series of steps to help a person who is not responding and has stopped breathing.
-CPR helps deliver oxygen rich blood to the body tissue when the body is not able to do this on its own.
-Infant CPR should be used in babies less than 12 months of age.
+Cardiopulmonary resuscitation (CPR) is a series of steps to help a person whose breathing or heart has stopped.
+CPR helps pump blood to the body when the heart cannot do so.
+Infant CPR is used in babies less than 12 months of age.

 Reasons for Procedure

 CPR is given when an infant has stopped breathing.
-Reasons for this may include:
+This may happen due to:

-It is possible that ribs may fracture or break during chest compressions.
+It is possible that ribs will fracture or break during chest pushes (compressions).

 Prior to Procedure

-Check for responsiveness.
-Tap the infant and ask loudly "Are you okay?"
-Call the infant's name if you know it.
-If the infant is unresponsive, follow these steps:
+Check for safety at the scene.
+Tap the infant and call the infant's name.
+If the infant does not respond or breathe normally, follow these steps:

 How Long Will It Take?